andresol/waterrower-a1-logger/README.md

 pace, length, time, laps and heart rate (Needs ant plus stick).

 The most important feature is the route feature.
 One needs to select route before starting a row session.
-This route will be used as a template for the row sessiong.
-After a rowing session is done one can download the gpx file or even just push it to strava.
+This route will be used as a template for the row session.
+After a rowing session is done one can download the gpx file or even just push it to Strava.
 ![web-gui](web-gui.png "Main Gui")

 ## Getting Started